 Marijuana is the most frequently abused drug in the U.S and many people see it as harmless.
 About 50% of Americans admit to trying marijuana at least once, partially because there isn’t the same stigma associated with using marijuana as there is with many other drugs of abuse.
 It’s frequently smoked in the open at parties, concerts, and college parties.
 Many people are raised in families where marijuana is used in plain sight and grow up believing that it doesn’t pose a danger of negative health effects and that it isn’t addictive.

 Similar to other addictive drugs, it’s the positive effects and sensations of marijuana that lead to repeated use and subsequent abuse.
-While the effects of the drug differs based on a number of factors, people who use the substance may experience a sense of euphoria, find almost anything humorous, and feel generally happy.
+While the effects of the drug differ based on a number of factors, people who use the substance may experience a sense of euphoria, find almost anything humorous, and feel generally happy.
 Colors may seem brighter and everything may be seen as aesthetically pleasing.
 The person’s positive mood and enhanced perception may be projected onto everything around them.
 Overall, the world seems like a friendlier, happier, more beautiful place.

 Yet once addiction occurs, the additional symptoms that develop aren’t positive.
 These include excessive sleepiness and fatigue, impaired judgment and decision-making ability, problems with motor coordination, paranoia, personality changes, anxiety, depression, and suicidal ideation.

 Often, people addicted to a marijuana have attempted to cut down or stop using it entirely, but due to the negative withdrawal symptoms they return to using it.
 In an effort to avoid experiencing these effects a second time, individuals will not attempt to quit again.
 If you are suffering from an addiction to marijuana, perhaps you feel others are judging you negatively.
 You may even believe it yourself.
 Perhaps you’ve begun to avoid friends and family members in an effort to avoid arguments over your use of marijuana, leaving you isolated and lonely.
 You may also feel that the drug is in control of you.